Dou-Yiming/CS382-Projects/Project1/README.md

     tqdm
     pprint
     argparse
+    easydict
     ```

 2. **I guarantee that everything of the code and report is done by myself without using any complex open-source tool other than basic packages such as numpy**.

     If you have any question for any section of this project, please feel free to contact me by the following methods:

     E-mail: [douyiming@sjtu.edu.cn](mailto:douyiming@sjtu.edu.cn)